PriyankaChikkannaRamMurthy/Computing-Accuracy-through-K-fold-Cross-Validation-for-Iris-dataset-without-using-python-library-/README.md

 File name:
 Project1.py

-iris.csv - to be present in the same folder as the pyhton file is.
+iris.csv - to be present in the same folder as the python file is.

 value of kfold = 10 [passed to the program]

 Code Logic:

  Initially it was coded using the Jupyter Notebook and then downloaded as python file and been submitted.
  Pycharm is the IDE used.
  Python - 3.6